zozzlethena/docs/pages/c4report.md

-# Addressing Issues in Our C4 Contest
+# How Velodrome is Addressing Issues in the C4 Contest

-Our Code4rena contest results were released on August 8, 2022 and are available [here](https://code4rena.com/reports/2022-05-velodrome/).
+The Code4rena contest results were released on August 8, 2022 and are available [here](https://code4rena.com/reports/2022-05-velodrome/).

-Below details how our team addressed these issues prior to our mainnet deploy.
+Below details how the `Velodrome` team addressed these issues prior to their mainnet deploy on Optimism.

 ## High Risk (6)